stratoit/internship_2019/research/README.md

 ### [Stereo Matching with Color and Monochrome Cameras in Low-light Conditions](https://sunghoonim.github.io/assets/paper/CVPR16_RGBW.pdf)

-Multi-modal and multi-spectral imaging approaches such as a color and infrared camera pair and cross-channel matching have been proposed.
+*Multi-modal and multi-spectral imaging* approaches such as a color and infrared camera pair and cross-channel matching have been proposed.
 However, these approaches require high manufacturing cost and specialized hardware.
-Here they exploit the fundamental trade-off between color sensing capability and light efficiency of color cameras and monochrome cameras, respectively.
-Because monochrome cameras respond to all colors of light, they have much better light efficiency than Bayer-filtered color cameras.
+Here they exploit the fundamental trade-off between color sensing capability and *light efficiency of color cameras and monochrome cameras*, respectively.
+Because *monochrome cameras* respond to all colors of light, they have much *better light efficiency than Bayer-filtered color cameras*.

 ![Stereo Matching with Color and Monochrome Cameras in Low-light Conditions](images/Monochrome.png)